JardaMartan/meeting-recording/README.md

 ### 4. Edit the `config/config.json`
 a) set the **approved_users** and/or **approved_domains**.
 Bot will only respond to the users who match the lists.
 b) set the **respond_only_to_host** and **protect_pmr** parameters.
 If **respond_only_to_host** is set to `true`, the Bot provides meeting recordings only to the meeting host.
 If **protect_pmr** is set to `true`, the Bot provides PMR recordings only to the PMR owner even if the **respond_only_to_host** is set to `false`.

+> If the `config.json` is changed while the Bot is running, the change is detected automatically.
+Restart is not needed.

 ### 5. Don't Forget to Commit the Configuration Changes
 After changing **docker-compose.yml**, **config.json** or any part of the Bot code, run